Resisting Hate, Repairing the World

-The LJD Jewish Family & Community Services is offering, free of charge, moderated panels to engage our community in response to the rise in antisemitism and hate group activities.
+The LJD Jewish Family & Community Services is offering, free of charge, moderated community conversations in response to the rise in antisemitism and hate group activities in Northeast Florida

-Once the conversation is over, takeaways will be provided for attendees to follow up with and stay engaged.
+Once the conversation is over, takeaways will be provided to follow up with and stay engaged.

-JFCS BELIEVES that hate is not the majority, but sometimes is the loudest.
-And we believe we have a responsibility to use the resources we have to educate the community, and work for common ground, in the Jewish tradition of tikkun olam – repairing the world.
+JFCS BELIEVES that those pushing hate are not the majority, but sometimes are the loudest.
+We believe we have a responsibility to use the resources we have to educate, speak out, and work to find common ground, in the Jewish tradition of tikkun olam – repairing the world.

 The Community Conversation will be facilitated by Hope McMath, Curator of the Frisch Family Holocaust Memorial Gallery.